Let Us Help You Protect Your Baby

 If your doctor made a mistake during the birth of your child, it is important to work with an experienced San Antonio birth injury lawyer who can help you hold the negligent doctor accountable for his or her actions.
 At the Law Offices of Glenn W. Cunningham, we have over 30 years of experience handling cases involving birth injuries and birth defects.

 Medical Mistakes During Delivery

 Because childbirth is such a medically complex process, a doctor must carefully follow all applicable standards of care.
 Any mistake could cause serious injuries or health conditions including:

-- Birth asphyxia:Perinatal asphyxia, neonatal asphyxia or birth asphyxias are medical conditions resulting from deprivation of oxygen to a newborn infant that lasts long enough during the birth process to cause physical harm, usually to the brain.
+- Birth asphyxia:Perinatal asphyxia, neonatal asphyxia or birth asphyxias: these are conditions that result from oxygen deprivation of oxygen for a newborn during birth causing physical harm and possible brain damage.